ra1u/redis-dart/README.md

 ## Fast

-Tested on my laptop can execute and process 130K INCR operations per second.
+Tested on laptop can execute and process 130K INCR operations per second.

 This is code that yields such result